blindeveloper/top-movies/plan.md

 1. [DONE]Get connection to the OMDb API
 2. [DONE]Build <Search/> component as connector to OMDb API
 3. [DONE]Trigger search event on input change
-4. Add debounce to the search input for avoiding spamming of the API
+4. [DONE]Add debounce to the search input for avoiding spamming of the API
 5. Handle API response. [data + error state]
 6. Show list of movies in result area if 200
 7. Write tests for search results